meonkeys/2019-rpi-talk/slides.md

 By [Adam Monsen](http://adammonsen.com), Senior Director of Engineering at [C-SATS, Inc.](https://www.csats.com)

+SpeakerNote: Hello!
+I'm Adam.
+I run engineering and data science at C-SATS, the Seattle-based health care pioneer in objective measurement and improvement of surgeon technical skill.
+C-SATS is now a part of the Johnson & Johnson Institute.

+Welcome!

+SpeakerNote: And I've got an _adventure_ for you today.
+We'll meet Louise and follow her through tears and joy, **death**... and life.
+In the end, she'll only succeed if she's able to save the day, with Free Software!

 Use space bar or PgDn to advance through slides.

 Mobile?
 Swipe or touch arrow controls in the lower right.

+SpeakerNote: I will be reading for those with vision impairment and for those watching the live stream.
+The deck is also online--check adammonsen.com for updates.